311crimemap/nuisancemaps/worker/README.md

 NB: LazyLoading in `CommandLineRunner` has breaking issues; doesn't seem able to do so with FetchType.LAZY.
 (Works with Eager.)
 However, in controller same code seems to work.

-#### One to Many
+NB: In OneToMany association the many association (`mappedBy`) in a "one" can prevent migration because it assumes a table that hasn't been built yet.
+Create the model first, then add that association.

+#### OneToMany / ManyToOne

-e.g A Source has many Crimes
+OneToMany: A `Source` has many `DataCrime`(s)

+ManyToOne: Many `DataCrime`(s) have a (one) `Source`.
+(Each crime has a single source).

-The key to proper ORM behavior is to explicitly have the association manage the inverse relationship.
+The key to proper ORM behavior is to explicitly have the association manage the inverse relationship:

 ```
 DataCrime(source) {